rustfoundation/safety-critical-rust-consortium/consortium-wide/docs/notetaker-role.md

-# Coding Guidelines Notetaker
+# Meeting Notetaker

 Thank you for taking notes for a session!
 The following are the steps you will follow.

 Reminder that we follow the consortium-wide agreed meeting policies.
-Please refer to them in the top-level [README](../../ ) under `Meeting Policies`.
+Please refer to them in the [README](../../README.md) under `Meeting Policies`.

 ## Take meeting notes live in a Google Docs document

+A template for meeting minutes is shared [here](https://docs.google.com/document/d/1vx_Ih9DRXQrHU_pP_uUZWjqvMKzzAR6EkS5lINzT4bA/edit?usp=sharing) should you need it.

 During the meeting you'll take meeting minutes of participants' discussion in a Google Docs document that will be shared as the meeting begins.